flutter-rb/flutter-rb/README.md

 gem i flutter_rb
 ```

-Then run from Flutter project:
+Then run from a Flutter plugin's project folder:

 ```shell
 frb